View a map of the Jerry Falwell Library.

 - Scholars Commons – This deep quiet study zone is especially conducive to graduate and faculty research.
 The offices of the Graduate and Faculty Research Assistance Librarian and Scholarly Communications Librarian are nearby for assistance.
 Lockers are available for storing research materials and charging devices.

-- Archives – The archives includes a reading room, Perceptive Pixel Table, and other equipment for accessing documents relating to the founding and history of the university and Falwell ministries.
+- Archives and Special Collections – The Archives and Special Collections includes a reading room, Perceptive Pixel Table, and other equipment for accessing documents relating to the founding and history of the university and Falwell ministries.

 - Terrace Conference Room – This 96 seat capacity conference room is available for special events and meetings.
 It can be split into two smaller spaces, each equipped with its own speaker and projection system.
 Catering facilities are nearby.